LinuxBeaver/GEGL-GIMP-PLUGIN_Text_style_collection/README.md

 ## Compiling and Installing

+**Click the thing build_X to compile all 15 binaries at once.** or compile individually like this...

 **Linux**

 To compile and install you will need the GEGL header files (libgegl-dev on Debian based distributions or gegl on Arch Linux) and meson (meson on most distributions).